azsk/AzTS-docs/Scripts/RemediationScripts/Readme.md

 **Step 4 of 4.
 Execute remediation scripts:**

-After completing above mentioned steps, need to open remediation script in PowerShell and take help from commented section of remediation scripts (contains overview, Pre-requesites, Steps performed by the script, Command to execute) to execute it.
+After completing above mentioned steps, need to open remediation script in PowerShell and take help from commented section of remediation scripts (contains overview, pre-requesites, steps performed by the script, command to execute) to execute it.